A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Elementary construction of the algebra p,q,r

-Using this definition it is very easy to demonstrate the equivalence between different algebras. \begin{thm}[Algebra equivalence] Two algebras with the same numbers of $p$, $q$ and $r$ orths are order-isomorphic. \end{thm} \begin{proof} If the elements are ordered identically then the statement is trivial.
+\begin{theorem}[Algebra equivalence] Two algebras with the same numbers of $p$, $q$ and $r$ generators are order-isomorphic. \end{theorem} \begin{proof} If the elements are ordered identically then the statement is trivial.
 Let's assume that the elements are ordered differently.
 But then there is a permutation putting them into canonical order.
 Therefore, the algebras are isomorphic.
 Therefore, we can identify an order $\prec^\prime$ with the second permutation. \end{proof}